ItsMeJaiminModi/itsMeJaiminModi.github.io/README.md

 - Leading engineering for three enterprise mobile applications: **DCM, CM, and CCM**.
 - Driving the migration from **Xamarin to React Native**, improving scalability and maintainability.
 - Leading architecture, code reviews, release management, and production support.
-- Managing end-to-end releases, ensuring timely and high-quality deliveries.
+- Managing end-to-end releases, ensuring timely and high-quality **deliveries on AppStore and PlayStore**.
 - Leading **Sprint Planning, Backlog Refinement, Daily Scrums, Sprint Reviews, and Retrospectives**.
 - Partnering with Product teams to define priorities, plan roadmaps, and deliver customer-focused features.
 - Mentoring engineers and promoting engineering best practices across the team.